 How does the Moneybox collection cycle work?

 We collect from your Moneybox account by running a weekly collection cycle, which is the same for all our users.
-Each week, on Wednesday at midday, we collect your weekly savings total.
-This is the amount shown in the green circle in the home screen, which you can tap to edit any time before the collection.
-Once collected from your Moneybox account, your funds are ‘saved’ and your weekly savings total is reset for you to add funds for the following week’s collection.
-Any weekly deposits, one-off payments or payday boosts you have enabled on your account will be automatically added to your weekly savings total for the selected week’s collection.
+Each week, on Wednesday at midday, we collect your ‘Saved this week’ total, which is shown in the home screen and can be edited any time before the collection.
+Once collected from your Moneybox account, your funds are ‘saved’ and your Saved this week total is reset for you to add funds for the following week’s collection.
+Any weekly deposits, one-off payments or payday boosts you have enabled on your account will be automatically added to your Saved this week total for the selected week’s collection.

 The next day, we submit a direct debit instruction to your bank for the saved amount.
 We take all payments via direct debit, and doing so means we need to give three days notice before debiting from your bank account.
 This means that after the payment instruction is sent to your bank on Thursday, the money leaves your bank account early the following week.
 For the majority of users this will be Monday, however depending on your bank, or if there’s a bank holiday, this can occasionally be on Tuesday.
 Once debited from your bank account, your payment will be added to your balance in the Moneybox app by the end of the following day (typically the Tuesday).

 For cash accounts – as late payment failures can occur on Tuesday and Wednesday, your money is deposited with the bank(s) who hold your funds on Thursday, at which point you’ll begin earning interest.

 For investment accounts – we keep to the same weekly cycle as above.
 However investments have a slightly longer timeframe as they need to settle.
 This means by the following Wednesday after debiting from your account, your investments will have settled and you’ll be able to see the breakdown of your investment into each fund within your Moneybox app.